rajaraodv/redispubsub/README.md

 <br>

 ## Chat App ##
-One of the most common things people build on Node.js are real-time apps like chat apps, social-networking apps etc. There are lots of examples of how to build such an app on the web but it's hard to find an example that shows how to configure  apps running in the cloud with multiple instances, how to deal w/ app sessions, sticky sessions, how to deal w/ server scale up/down, crash or restart etc.
+One of the most common things people build on Node.js are real-time apps like chat apps, social-networking apps etc. And there are plenty of examples showing how to build such apps on the web.
+But it's hard to find an example that shows how to deal with real-time apps that are scaled & are running in the cloud/PaaS with multiple instances & deal with issues like app sessions, sticky sessions, scale-up/down, instance crash/restart etc in such an environment.

-So the main objective of this project is to show how to build a real-time apps that can horizontally scale on a PaaS environment like Cloud Foundry.
+The main objective of this project is to build a simple chat app and tackle such issues.
+Specifically, we will be building a simple Express, Socket.io & Redis based Chat app that should meet the following objectives:
-And secondly show how to handle some of the common issues such apps face like: dealing with app sessions, sticky sessions, server scaling, server restart/crash etc. in a multi-instance PaaS environment.

-Specifically, we will be building an Express based Chat app that uses Socket.io & Redis that shows:

-1. How to use Socket.io & Sticky Sessions.
-2. How to use Redis as session store
-3. How to use Redis as a pubsub service.
-4. How to use sessions.sockets.io to get session info (like user info) from Express sessions.
-5. How to configure Socket.io client to properly reconnect after one or more server instances goes down (restarted / scaled down / crashes).
+1. Chat server should run on multiple instance.
+2. User's login should be saved in a session.
+    * If the user refreshes the browser, he should be relogged in.
+    * Socket.io should get user info from the session before sending chat-message
+   * Socket.io should only connect if user is already logged in.
+3. While the user is chatting, if the server to which he is connected is restarted / scaled-down, the user should be reconnected to available instance w/o bouncing him.

 ***Login page:***